 Supporting housing providers with legal advice on contractual issues.

-Expertise on compliance, policies and procedures.
+Providing legal expertise on compliance, policies and procedures.

 Legal advice on housing management issues.

-Legal support with structures and mergers.
+Legal support to housing providers with structures and mergers.

 Providing legal employment support and advice to housing organisations.